colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-57-47-961824-c11-for-programmers-by-paul-j-deitel-and-harvey-deitel.md

 share: true
 ---

 Are you an aspiring developer looking to master the C++ programming language?
-Look no further than "C++11 for Programmers" by Paul J. Deitel and Harvey Deitel.
+Look no further than "C++11 for Programmers by Paul J. Deitel and Harvey Deitel.
 This book is a comprehensive guide that covers the latest features introduced in C++11, making it an essential read for every programmer.

 ## A Comprehensive Guide to C++11